Charter-Type Services (Part 135)

-Regulations outlining the acceptance, handling, transport of hazardous materials and required training are found in the Hazardous Material Regulations (49 CFR Parts 100-185) and the ICAO Technical Instructions for the Safe Transportation of Dangerous Goods by Air.
-Compliance with the regulations is mandatory for all FAR 135 air carriers.
+Regulations outlining the acceptance, handling, transport of dangerous goods and required training are found in the Hazardous Material Regulations (49 CFR Parts 100-185) and the ICAO Technical Instructions for the Safe Transportation of Dangerous Goods by Air.
+Compliance with the regulations is mandatory for all Part 135 air carriers.

-In addition to the regulations and guidelines issued by FAA Flight Standards, FAR 135 air carriers work closely with the FAA Office of Hazardous Materials Safety to develop, maintain and implement approved hazardous materials programs.
-Part 135 Single Pilot Operators are exempt from these requirements but are highly encouraged to develop and comply with an approved hazardous material program.
+In addition to the regulations and guidelines issued by FAA Flight Standards, Part 135 air carriers work closely with the FAA Office of Hazardous Materials Safety to develop, maintain and implement approved hazardous materials (dangerous goods) programs.